nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Remind Feature

 #### Implementation
-The remind feature allows the user to view a list of upcoming interviews within the next 1 week, sorted by interview date and time. <br>
+The remind feature allows the user to view a list of upcoming interviews within the next 1 week, sorted by interview date and time.

 The rationale for this enhancement is that the interview list on the main GUI window shows all non-archived interviews, including interviews that have passed and interviews scheduled weeks to months later.
 This feature enables a focused view of only approaching interviews within the next week.